ruochen-wang97/dspp-finalproject/README.md

     3) Selection 3: when mtry = 50, ntree = 400

 - **Error Metric**: Root Mean Square Error - why are we using this.

-[^1]: _This calculation is based on the projections made by the Institute for Health Metrics and Evaluation (when it was last updated on April 29th).
-IHME no longer reports projected peak date.
-This [report](https://www.businessinsider.com/map-when-each-state-will-experience-coronavirus-peak-outbreak-2020-4) gives us the exact dates the peaks were predicted by the IHME model.
-And since we are assuming we are in the 3rd week of April, we make these calculations accordingly.However, because these are just projections and not actual values and with [new](https://news.utexas.edu/2020/04/17/new-model-forecasts-9-states-likely-to-see-peak-in-covid-19-deaths-by-end-of-april/) COVID-19 models coming up, such as the one developed by researchers at the [University of Texas-Austin](https://covid-19.tacc.utexas.edu/projections/) using geolocation data from cellphones.
-In turn, they try to see how the state-level social distancing measures can be used to project number of COVID-19 deaths per day, along with associated probabilities of whether the peak has reached or not._